Professional Program in Screenwriting

 Applicants who would like to withdraw from any of our courses must do so in writing.
 Students may simply email us at email@example.com.

-The refund schedule is provided below.
+The refund schedule is indicated on the application form.
 If you have questions about this policy, please call (310) 825-6124.

-- A computer that is no more than four years old
+1. A computer that is no more than four years old.

-- Internet browser (Mozilla Firefox, Google Chrome, Safari) to connect to Skype
+3. Internet browser (Mozilla Firefox, Google Chrome, Safari) to connect to Skype.

 HAL ACKERMAN has been on the faculty of the UCLA School of Theater, Film and Television for more than 25 years and is currently co-chair of the Screenwriting Program.
 His close mentees include Sacha Gervasi, Pamela Gray, Scott Kosar and Nicholas Griffin, among others.
 His book, "Write Screenplays That Sell…The Ackerman Way," is now in its third printing, and is becoming the text of choice in a growing number of screenwriting programs around the country.
 He has had numerous short stories published in literary journals over the past two years, including New Millennium Writing, The Pinch, Words and Pictures, Southeast Review and Passages.
 His short story, "Roof Garden," won the Warren Adler 2008 award for fiction and is published by Kindle.
 "Alfalfa" was included in the 2006 anthology, "I Wanna Be Sedated…30 Writers on Parenting Teenagers."
 "Sweet Day" is out on HarperCollins Publishers Digital Media Cafe, read by Academy Award nominee Robert Forster.
 Ackerman has sold material to all the networks and major studios.
 His play, Testosterone: How Prostate Cancer Made a Man of Me, was mounted in New York under its new title, Prick in 2011.
 Ackerman's first novel, "Stein, Stoned," was published in 2010 and its sequel, "Stein, Stung," in 2012.